choria-io/website/docs/content/development/mcorpc/clients/_index.md

 The output will be the same as above

-In this mode the results you get will be like this:
+In this mode the results you get will be Hash instances like this:

 ```ruby
 {